webexpress-framework/WebExpress/doc/development_guide.md

 |StatusCode |int    |1            |No       |The status code (see RFC 2616 para.
 6).
 |Icon       |String |1            |Yes      |The icon that represents the statuscode graphically.

-When creating a response that differs from status 200, the corresponding status page is determined from the StatusPageManager and an instance is created.
+When creating a response that differs from status `200`, the corresponding status page is determined from the StatusPageManager and an instance is created.
 To do this, the following order is used to determine the status page:

 - Search in the plugin of the called resource.
 - Search in the plugin of the application of the called resource.
-- Use the status pages from the plugin "webexpress.webapp".
+- Use the status pages from the plugin `webexpress.webapp`.
 - Use the system status pages.

 To better understand the architecture of the `StatusPageManager` and the `StatusPage` it oversees, refer to the UML diagram below:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗